zhengliyuan1987/zlynote/L1/docs/src/guide/stream_n_to_one/round_robin/stream_n_to_one_round_robin.rst

    :width: 80%
    :align: center

-The stream_n_to_one based on round robin distributes the data from  n streams to one stream.
+The stream_n_to_one distributes the data from  n streams to one stream.
 This primitive supports different input and output width.
-In the process, read the input data (assume  to a binary stream) follows  the order: 0#stream, 1#stream, 2#stream, ... , (n-1)#stream, 0#stream, 1#stream, etc. while output data when the binary stream has enough data (output width bits).
+In the process, read the input data to a buffer follows  the order: 0#stream, 1#stream, 2#stream, ... , (n-1)#stream, 0#stream, 1#stream, etc while output new data when the total available bits are enough data (up to output width bits).
 For example, n = 4, input width(written as win) =16, output width(written as wout)=64,  the lowest 16 bits in  output data is the data from 0#stream, and the highest 16 bits from 3#stream.
 When n* win > wout, output times is more than input ones, so read should wait a few cycles sometimes in order to output all buffered data.
 When n* win < wout, output times is less than input ones, so output should wait a few cycles sometimes in order to read enough data from input streams.